This country-specific Q&A provides an overview to intellectual property law in Germany.

 b) Utility models

-For utility models the application fee is EUR 40.
+For utility models the application fee is EUR 40 (EUR 30 if filed electronically).
 The fee for a prior search, which is not mandatory, amounts EUR 250.
 The 1st maintenance fee has to be paid after 3 years and amounts EUR 210.
 The 2nd maintenance fee in the amount of EUR 350 is to be paid after 6 years, the 3rd maintenance fee after 8 years amounts to EUR 530.

 c) Trade marks

-For individual trade marks the application fee (including up to three classes) amounts to EUR 300, for electronic filing the application fee (including up to three classes) is EUR 290.
+For individual trade marks the application fee (including up to three classes) amounts to EUR 300 (EUR 290 for electronic filing).
 For the 4th class and for each additional class, an additional class fee of EUR 100 applies per additional class.
 Accelerated examination of the procedure costs an additional fee of EUR 200.
 The renewal fee (including class fee for up to three classes) amounts to EUR 720.
 The renewal fee for the 4th class and for each additional class is EUR 260.

 The application fee (including class fee for up to three classes) for collective trade marks amounts EUR 900.
 The class fee upon filling the application for the 4th class and for each additional class is EUR 150.
 Accelerated examination of the procedure costs an additional fee of EUR 200.
 The renewal fee (including class fee for up to three classes) is EUR 1800, the class fee upon renewal for the 4th class and for each additional class is EUR 260.